-▲Figure 3.4 Comparison of 2021 malaria incidence and mortality rate, compared to 2015 baseline, by region
+▲ Figure 3.4 Comparison of 2021 malaria incidence and mortality rate, compared to 2015 baseline, by region

 Algeria and Cabo Verde recorded zero malaria cases in 2021.
-Furthermore, Cabo Verde's application for malaria-free certification is still pending or under evaluation.
-Other countries within the African region on track for GTS targets include Ethiopia, The Gambia, Mauritania, Rwanda and Zimbabwe.
+Furthermore, Cabo Verde's application for malariafree certification is still pending or under evaluation.
+Other countries within the African Region on track for GTS targets include Ethiopia, The Gambia, Mauritania, Rwanda and Zimbabwe.
 GTS targets were reversed in at least 17 countries (Angola, Burundi, Chad, Côte d'Ivoire, The Democratic Republic of the Congo, Congo Republic, Comoros, Eritrea, Guinea-Bissau, Liberia, Madagascar, Namibia, Nigeria, South Sudan, Sao Tome and Principe, and Uganda).
 In three countries (Benin, Central African Republic and Gabon) there was no change in malaria incidence or mortality rate (Figure 3.4).
-South Africa and Ghana reduced malaria incidence by more than 40% compared to baseline incidence.
-Togo and

-Equatorial Guinea had a decline in malaria incidence of between 25% and 40%.
+South Africa and Ghana reduced malaria incidence.
+Togo and Equatorial Guinea had a decline in malaria incidence of between 25% and 40%.
 In the remaining countries, there was a decline of between 5% and 25% in malaria incidence.
-Nigeria and the Democratic Republic of the Congo accounted for 41% of malaria cases in 2021 in the Africa region.
+Nigeria and the Democratic Republic of the Congo accounted for 41% of malaria cases in 2021 in the African Region.
 An additional 35.9% of cases were from Uganda, Mozambique, Burkina Faso, United Republic of Tanzania, Cameroon, Angola, Niger, Mali, and Côte d'Ivoire.
 Within the WHO African region, 10 countries constitute the high burden to high impact (HBHI) countries, carrying 70% of the global malaria burden; namely Burkina Faso, Cameroon, the Democratic Republic of the Congo, Ghana, Mali, Mozambique, Niger, Nigeria, Uganda and the United Republic of Tanzania.

-▲ Figure 3.5 Malaria incidence in 2021 (blue bars) against the expected GTS targets for malaria (green dot) in Africa countries.
+▲ Figure 3.5 Malaria incidence in 2021 (blue bars) against the expected GTS targets for malaria (green dot) in Africancountries.